 I then drove like a 95-year-old in to work I just wanted to wrap myself in bubble wrap, it was the weirdest feeling ever.
 I beamed like a Cheshire cat all day just at the thought that my body could actually get pregnant, it was amazing.”

 Natalie is a primary school teacher and shared her good news with her class who followed her progress throughout her pregnancy.
 “The children I was teaching when I got pregnant were a fantastic group of children, I loved going in to work,” she says.
 “They were just so happy when they knew my news and got super-excited when I went for scans, and asked me to bring the scan pictures in and project them up on the white board.”

 In May 2018 Natalie gave birth to her non-identical twin boys Freddie and George.

 “It was just the best feeling when they were born,” she says.
 “I enjoyed my pregnancy but never really believed that it was real until they arrived.
 It was just the most magical feeling ever seeing Neil so happy as well.
 The worst thing for me had always been that I had felt guilty because I couldn’t provide him with children because it was me who was the ‘problem’ so to be able to see him standing there holding his two boys was the best feeling ever.”

-Natalie and Neil were treated at Bourn Hall Norwich more information about this clinic.
+Natalie and Neil were treated at Bourn Hall Norwich.